Classics (MLitt) 2020 entry

 Non-native English speakers must also demonstrate English language proficiency.
 See English language tests and qualifications.

-Early July 2018; earlier deadlines may apply for some scholarships and for international visa purposes.
-If you expect to receive helpful results part way through the academic year in which you make your application, it may be worth considering delaying your application until these results are available.
+10 July 2020; earlier deadlines may apply for some scholarships and for international visa purposes.
+If you expect to receive helpful results part-way through the academic year in which you make your application, it may be worth considering delaying your application until these results are available.

 - letter of intent, including: